How to make certified translations of official documents

 Worked for me on all occasions in different foreign consulates

-and universities in North America,
+and universities in North America and elsewhere,

 but not guaranteed to work for you.